The Vermont Statutes Online

 (A) advances the goals and total renewables targets of this chapter and the goals of 10 V.S.A. § 578 (greenhouse gas reduction) and is consistent with the criteria of subsection 248(b) of this title;

-(B) achieves a level of deployment that is consistent with the recommendations of the Electrical Energy and Comprehensive Energy Plans under sections 202 and 202b of this title, unless the Board determines that this level is inconsistent with the goals and targets identified in subdivision (1)(A) of this subsection.
-Under this subdivision (B), the Board shall consider the Plans most recently issued at the time the Board adopts or amends the rules;
+(B) achieves a level of deployment that is consistent with the recommendations of the Electrical Energy and Comprehensive Energy Plans under sections 202 and 202b of this title, unless the Commission determines that this level is inconsistent with the goals and targets identified in subdivision (1)(A) of this subsection.
+Under this subdivision (B), the Commission shall consider the Plans most recently issued at the time the Commission adopts or amends the rules;